julep-ai/julep/gitbook/technical-details/apis.md

 ## APIs Offered

-We offer three different sets of APIs:
+We offer two main sets of APIs:

-1. **Stateless API**: Stateless APIs are compatible with the `openai` API and can be used with their client libraries without modification.
+1. **Agents API with Memory**: The main offering of the platform is a stateful API that:
-2. **Stateful API with Memory**: (_Coming soon!_) We also offer a stateful API that:
+   1. Creates and manages agents,
-   1. Manages user sessions.
+   1. Manages user sessions,
-   2. Simple API where you need to send _only_ the most recent message for a given "session".
+   1. Only needs the most recent message for a given "session",
-   3. Handles the prompt and context window packing.
+   1. Handles the prompt and context window packing, and
-   4. (Optional) Can learn and remember facts and "beliefs" about individual users.
+   1. Learns and remembers facts and "beliefs" about individual users.

-3. **Custom finetuning**: (_Coming soon!_)
+1. **Model API**: Model APIs are compatible with the `openai` API and can be used with their client libraries without modification.

 ***